Money

 The landlord must return the deposit when you move out and hand over keys.
 If they delay:

-- Small claims for amounts under ₩30M are faster than full civil court
+• Small claims (소액사건심판) for amounts under ₩30M are faster than full civil court; claims up to ₩20M can use the simplified oral-statement track

 See our deposit return guide for the full process.